uaz-d4g/phase0/4_informs/informs_quiz_key2.md

 > **Quote:** "Defining key metrics of success with stakeholders is a critical part of Business Problem Framing."
 > **Citation:** CAP_2024_Handbook.pdf, p.
 18
+> The JTA indicates that the answer is Analytic Problem Framing (Domain II, T-4) (https://www.certifiedanalytics.org/jta).

 ---